-The airborne survey began on August 16th and ended on September 7th, 2013.
+The airborne survey began on September 26th and ended on October 8th, 2013.
 A Eurocopter AS350-B3 helicopter from helicopter company HeliScan AS was used to tow the bird.
 The survey lines were spaced 200 m apart.
-Lines were oriented at a 130° azimuth in UTM zone 33W coordinates.
+Lines were oriented at a 90° azimuth in UTM zone 34W coordinates.

-The magnetic and electromagnetic sensors are housed in a single 7.5 m long bird, which was maintained at an average of 55 m above the topographic surface.
+The magnetic and electromagnetic sensors are housed in a single 7.5 m long bird, which was maintained at an average of 75 m above the topographic surface.
 A gamma-ray spectrometer, installed under the belly of the helicopter, registered natural gamma ray radiation simultaneously with the acquisition of magnetic/EM data.

-Rugged terrain and abrupt changes in topography may affect the aircraft pilot's ability to 'drape' the terrain; therefore there are positive and negative variations in sensor height with respect to the standard height, which is defined as 30 m plus a height of obstacles (trees, power lines etc.).
+Rugged terrain and abrupt changes in topography affected the aircraft pilot's ability to 'drape' the terrain; therefore the average instrumental height was much higher than the standard survey instrumental height, which is defined as 30 m plus a height of obstacles (trees, power lines etc.).

 The ground speed of the aircraft varied from 50 - 130 km/h depending on topography, wind direction and its magnitude.
-On average the ground speed during measurements is calculated to 87 km/h.
+On average the ground speed during measurements is calculated to 88 km/h.
 Magnetic data were recorded at 0.2 second intervals resulting in approximately 5 m point spacing.
 EM data were recorded at 0.1 second intervals resulting in data with a sample increment of 2.4 m along the ground in average.
 Spectrometry data were recorded every 1 second giving a point spacing of approximately 24 meter.
 The above parameters were designed to allow for sufficient detail in the data to detect subtle anomalies that may represent mineralization and/or rocks of different lithological and petrophysical composition.

-A base magnetometers to monitor diurnal variations in the magnetic field was located at Bogen (UTM 581835 - 7603195) and (UTM 581832 - 7602976), inside the survey area.
-Gem GSM-19 station magnetometer data were recorded once every 3 second and Scintex CS-3 was recorded data every 1 second.
+A base magnetometers to monitor diurnal variations in the magnetic field was located at LANGNES (UTM 575500 - 7779000).
+Gem GSM-19 station magnetometer data were recorded once every 1 second.
 The CPU clock of the base magnetometer computer was synchronized to the CPU clock of the DAS on a daily basis.